|Policy Statement:|| ||

 - Affirmative Recommendations:

 Affirmative recommendations by the deans for promotion or tenure must be supported by adequate investigation, review, and written documentation.
 All affirmative recommendations will be reviewed with care in the provost's office.
 Those thought to warrant further discussion, whether on process or on substantive grounds, will be sent to the Provost's Promotion and Tenure Committee for further consideration and advice to the provost.
-A proposal for an outside hire without term must be made in essentially the same form as that employed for internal grants of tenure, but the Provost's Promotion and Tenure Committee will not ordinarily review it (Refer to Section 9, Expedited Review).
+A proposal for an outside hire without term must be made in essentially the same form as that employed for internal grants of tenure (refer to Section 9, Expedited Review).

 Should the Provost's Promotion and Tenure Committee wish additional information on any case, that fact will be reported promptly to the dean.
 Each dean will be asked to discuss any cases from his/her school where the provost, in consultation with the Provost's Promotion and Tenure Committee, has concerns regarding the substantive recommendation, the process used to reach it, or the quality and thoroughness of the written data gathered to support the recommendation.